 Neonatal nurses can also return to school to earn an advanced degree, like an MSN or DNP.
 One can then fulfill a more advanced role in neonatal nursing, such as a neonatal nurse practitioner, clinical nurse specialist, nurse manager.
 In these roles, nursing professionals might take on responsibilities such as leading a team of nurses, providing nursing education, or managing a neonatal unit.

 What is the Average Salary of a Neonatal Nurse?

-According to the US Bureau of Labor and Statistics (BLS), the median salary for registered nurses in 2010 was $64,690, regardless of specialization.
+US Bureau of Labor and Statistics (BLS), the median salary for registered nurses in 2010 was $64,690, regardless of specialization.
 Those who return to school to earn a more advanced degree and certification have a higher salary potential.

 What is the Job Outlook?

 Though the employment outlook specifically for neonatal nursing is unclear, the outlook for registered nursing is excellent.
 The BLS predicted job growth for registered nursing to be 26% between 2010-2020.